The use of plastic is one of the most damaging habits we have as humans… Just take a look at the great pacific garbage patch for example.

 But it’s not like it all goes there.
 That’s just where the current takes a lot of it.
 Unfortunately, our plastic addiction has contaminated all but 13% of all fish in the great barrier reef in our very own home in Australia.
 Isn’t it just tragic?

 As if this isn’t bad enough, commercial plastics used in most packaging all require fossil fuels to be manufactured.
-A lot of energy goes into making plastics, and the byproducts after making them also takes a toll on the environment So not only are we destroying our oceans, but also contributing to the draining of resources and polluting the rest of the environment around us.
+A lot of energy goes into making plastics, and the byproducts after making them also take a toll on the environment.
+So not only are we destroying our oceans, but also contributing to the draining of resources and polluting the rest of the environment around us.